Enquire now

 Conclusion

 A thoracic outlet syndrome is a condition that might construe with the regular schedules of an individual.
 It sometimes feels irrational to take time away from work or slow down the pace.
 In this condition, patience is key.
 If you are diagnosed with TOS, make sure to take care of yourself with treatment options like physical therapy or other options to regain strength and feel better.
-If you don’t find a way out, then book your appointment with the experienced and skilled doctors at The Calcutta Medical Research Institute in Kolkata.
+If you don’t find a way out, then book your appointment with an with an orthopedic doctor at the Calcutta Medical Research Institute in Kolkata.

 FAQs